iamtimofe/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm (used for deleting or removing files) rmdir (Used for deleting directory and sub directories if there is any) cd - (Used for changing work directory to previous directory)
+rm (used for deleting or removing files) rmdir (Used for deleting directory and sub directories if there is any) cd - (Used for changing work directory to previous directory) ls al . /root (Used for listing files in current working directory and parent directory in a long format with hidden . files)